 Cooperstand products and string instrument finish compatibility:

-Stringed instrument finish formulations vary greatly, and they can date back many years.
-Finishes on musical instruments could be influenced by exposure to temperature, humidity changes, moisture, direct heat, polishes, waxes, and other surface enhancers or treatments.
-Some surface treatments, polishes, waxes, or surface enhancers could cause an interaction between the instrument finish, and or materials used in our products which could result in damage to the instrument finish.
+Stringed instrument finish formulations vary greatly and they can date back may years.
+Finishes on musical instruments could be influenced by exposure to temperature, humidity changes, moisture, direct heat, polishes, waxes, and other surface enhancers or treatment.
+Some surface treatments, polishes, waxes, or surface enhancers could cause an interaction between the instrument finish and/or materials used in our products which could result in damage in the instrument finish.

 Because of the variables in instrument finishes, Cooperstand ® does not guarantee that our products are totally safe and compatible with every finish that has ever been used on instruments.
 However, in an on going effort to improve quality, the rubber, inert silicone, and closed cell neoprene sponge materials used in the production of Cooperstand® products have been and continue to be extensively tested, for compatibility with a large variety of finish materials including polyester, polyurethane, nitrocellulose lacquer, and shellac based varnishes.
 We have found no problems when testing in our controlled settings.

 Coopercopia LLC recommends that instruments are stored in the instruments case or in a controlled protective environment when not in use.
 Cooperstand®, Coopercopia LLC, its distributors and dealers assume no responsibility for the use of Cooperstand® products beyond the products specific intended design as an instrument accessory intended for incidental or temporary use.